In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 Corded or Cordless

-One of the biggest decisions you will have to make when choosing your Oscillating Multi-Tool is whether you want to go corded or cordless.
+One of the biggest decisions you will have to make when choosing the best oscillating multi tool for the UK is whether you want to go corded or cordless.
 There is no right or wrong answer to this, it is more a case of weighing up the pros and cons that apply to your individual circumstances.
 Here we outline the main considerations.

 Progress in the development of Lithium-ion batteries over the last few years has meant that many cordless power tools, not least the Oscillating Multi-Tool, can now run off battery-generated power to perform many of those tasks that previously could only be performed by their corded equivalents.